jetbrains-infra/terraform-aws-acm-certificate/README.md

 ## Usage

 it's a tricky to pass list of hostnames and its Route 53 zone_ids.
-The format is a string of comma-separated hostnames list and corresponding coma-separated zone_id list (the order in lists should be the same):
+The format is a hostnames list and corresponding zone_id list (the order in lists should be the same):

 ```
 module "certificate" {